 The House of Friendship of Nations is a serious resource centre and the main stage for the realisation of the Republic’s nationalalities policy.
 This is a place where all problematic and interethnic problems can be solved.
 During all these years the House of Friendship of Nations is an active participant in the cultural life of the city and of the Republic.

-The constitution of the Assembly consists of more than 200 national social associations which represent 36 nations.
-132 national cultural centers work in the Republic.
+The constitution of the Assembly consists of more than 249 national social associations which represent 37 nations.
 Turkic nations’ festivals have become commonplace, such as Nauruz, and many national celebrations revived: Tatar (Sabantui), Russian (Karavon), Chuvash (Uyav), Mari (Semik), Udmurt (Giron Bidton), Mordvin (Baltai), Kryashen (Pitrau), Ukranian (Ivan Kupola).
 Lots of effort is being made for the rebirth of traditional national trades and crafts, including the Centre of Developing of Art Trades, Chamber of Crafts, Artistic Advisory Council of National Trades.